jgarciasuarez/jgarciasuarez.github.io/projectProgressControl.md

 - [x] Confirm sticky navigation and route layout behavior on short screens.
 - [x] Keep every DDCF detail dialog within the available viewport and make overflowing content reachable by keyboard, pointer wheel, and touch at desktop and mobile widths.
+- [x] Make all five DDCF scientific images clickable and expose their complete, uncropped content in an accessible full-viewport viewer.

 ### P1 — Portfolio Content and Relevant Links